ingshtrom/playlister/README.md

 - docker-compose.yml          => local docker compose file
 - docker-stack-production.yml => production compose file for using Docker Swarm
 - Vagrantfile                 => used for testing out VM config localy

+# TODO
+[] add authentication via Auth0 or something
+[] add a progress bar of some sort for uploading media [] some sort of odd bug where you delete a media item and it shows up in the parent container list after using the back button to navigate?
+[] make the breadcrumbs clickable